3DBAG/geodepot/design-doc.md

 ### Repository layout

 The geodepot repository is stored in a `.geodepot` directory, at the root directory of a project.
+In the example below, `wippolder` is a case ID.

 ```
 .geodepot/
 ├── cases
+│   ├── wippolder
+│   │   ├── wippolder.gpkg
+│   │   └── wippolder.las
+│   └── wippolder.zip
 ├── index
 ├── refs
 └── snapshots
 ```

+The zip-compressed cases are stored along with the uncompressed version, so that pulling a case or repository is as fast as possible and it does not involve other operations on the remote than transferring the file.
+When the archive is downloaded, it is extracted into the same directory and the archive is retained.
+When a data file is retrieved from a case with `get`, the file path points to the uncompressed case.
+Although, retaining the archives increases the space consumption significantly, I expect that the data files are relatively small so in total the space consumption will remain acceptable and the benefits of having the archives ready for download will outweigh the space costs.

 When using the CLI, geodepot looks for the `.geodepot` directory in the current directory.
 When using the API, geodepot can be configured with a path to `.geodepot`, e.g. `geodepot.configure(<path-to-geodepot-dir>)`.